spontoreau/rust-azure-devops/DETAILS.md

 The extension adds the **Rust Tool Installer** task inside the **Tool** category.
 It installs **rustup** and the latest version of the **Rust** toolchain.
 Always ensure you have run this task first, other tasks need it to run.

 By default, the task will install the latest stable version.
-You can also install the **nightly** version by changing the advanced settings:
+You can also install the **nightly** one by changing the advanced settings:

 ![Nightly](images/doc-rust-installer-task.png)